snymnd/bun-elysia-prisma-starter/README.md

 bun dev
 ```

-Follow the link that at your terminal or open (http://localhost:3000/api/v1) to see the result.
+Follow the link at your terminal or open http://localhost:5000/api/v1 to see the result.

 #### 4. Starter Configuration

-Please search for `!STARTER` keyword to find some configuration that you need to adjust.
+Please search for the `!STARTER` keyword to find some configuration you need to adjust.

 #### 5. Commit Message Convention